-C. Other size or size ranges other than A. or B. are allowed provided that the range used is labelled accordingly.O
+C. Size ranges other than A. or B. are allowed provided that the range used is labelled accordingly.
+However, when a size code is indicated, it should not conflict with the size code in Option A.

 IV.
 Provisions concerning tolerances